Oil Tanker Moratorium Act

 Bill C-229 would repeal Bill C-48.
 Members might recall that Bill C-48 was the oil tanker moratorium act, which passed back in June 2019.
 If members were to review the Debates, they would find that it was fairly well discussed, whether in committee or on the floor of the House.
 However, at the time, the only party that took Bill C-48 to task was the Conservative Party.
 The New Democrats, members of the Green Party and the Bloc supported it.

 I like to think that the Government of Canada has done a good job in balancing the important issue of our environment and economic development.
 It has been demonstrated by policy decisions.
-Examples of that include Bill C-48, the oil tanker moratorium act, which received support from the above noted parties.
+Examples of that include Bill C-48, the oil tanker moratorium act, which received support from the above-noted parties.
 Many provincial jurisdictions were very supportive of the need for the moratorium.

-We can look other issues.
+We can look at other issues.
 For example, the government worked very closely with the provincial NDP premier and were able to achieve the LNG, which is good for the Province of British Columbia and therefore good for Canada.
 It was the single largest private-government investment in infrastructure and ensured that LNG would in fact get off the ground.
 However, it would not have been possible had it not been for the support of the NDP in the Province of British Columbia.

 We can look at Trans Mountain, which, ultimately, will be successful.
 The project is under construction and will ensure we are able to move a natural resource to the coast.
 The former government under Stephen Harper was never able to do that.